-If you are a member of Mountain Health Trust, the BMS managed care program, you will also receive an insurance card from them.
+If you are a member of Mountain Health Trust, the WV Medicaid managed care program, you will also receive an insurance card from them.

-When you visit a medical provider, you need to present your Medicaid card along with any other private or public medical insurance cards you have, such as your Medicaid managed care card, your red, white and blue Medicare card or your private insurance card.
+When you visit a medical provider, you need to present your medical ID card along with any other private or public medical insurance cards you have, such as your Medicaid managed care card; your red, white, and blue Medicare card; or your private insurance card.

-Be sure to carry your most recent card with you at all times and present it to the medical provider each time you need medical care.
+Be sure to carry your most recent medical ID card with you at all times and present it to the medical provider each time you need medical care.

 If you lose your managed care card, please contact your Managed Care Organization (MCO).